 - Permits are only required April 1 to October 1 and are $6 per vehicle.

 - If you plan on doing the toilet bowl make sure others are around and you need to be a strong swimmer, it isn’t a joke.
+In fact there is now a sign saying you cannot enter the toilet bowl.

 - Bring a picnic.
 It is a long hike and you will want to stay down there and hangout for a while.